Make Plantable Seed Paper From Junk Mail: A Crafty Way to Grow Beauty from Trash

 Dopamine Hobbies to the Rescue

-In a world where most things are designed to be disposable, seed paper is a soft rebellion.
+In a world where most things are designed to be disposable, seed paper is the ultimate trick.
+It shows you that even something as unwanted as junk mail can be beautiful.
+Growth can come from what was once unwanted.

-This is the heart of a dopamine hobby.
-Not just doing for the sake of doing, but doing for the sake of becoming.
+This is the heart of a dopamine hobby, not just doing for the sake of doing, but doing for the sake of becoming.

 So next time you pull a pile of junk mail from your box and feel that flicker of irritation, smile instead.
+You’re not getting spammed, you’re getting raw material for beauty, creativity, and for joy you can actually plant.

 Related Reads on Dopamine Hobbies: